Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 5-7 m. sun till half shadow hardy between -16/-20°C

-Height 6-8 m.+ s untill half shadow hardy between -18/-21°C
+Height 6-8 m.+ sun till half shadow hardy between -18/-21

 Phyllostachys sp.
 Shanghai 3 (picture above right) Impressive bamboo with thick green culms and lush deep green leaves.
-This type is difficult to classify but is very much related to Phyll. dulcis.
+This type is difficult to classify but is related to Phyll. dulcis.
 Introduced by Kimmei.

 Height 6-8 m.+ sun till half shadow hardy between -18/-21°C